linkedin/Iris-message-processor/README.md

 API
 -----

-The Iris-message-processor API is mainly used for interfacing with Iris but also provides a general healthchecking endpoint for monitoring a running instance of Iris-message-processor.
-With the exception of the "admin" endpoint the API should be interacted with ditectly, instead cliets should query Iris's api which will reach out to Iris-message-processor when needed.
+The Iris-message-processor API is mainly used for interfacing with Iris but also provides a general health checking endpoint for monitoring a running instance of Iris-message-processor.
+With the exception of the "admin" endpoint the API should not be interacted with directly, instead clients should query Iris's API which will reach out to Iris-message-processor when needed.

 ### Endpoints:

 #### /admin

-This endpoint is used for healthchecking.
+This endpoint is used for health checking.
 It returns "GOOD" if the API is ready to serve requests and "BAD" otherwise.